-Individual overall series medals are awarded to finishers in the top 10% of the total number of scoring riders for the series (rounded up) plus at least two places deep.
-Team overall series trophies are awarded to at least three places deep in each division.
+- Individual medals are awarded at least five places deep for the series. - Team trophies are awarded at least five places deep in each division at each series

 SECTION 5.22 - Race results and protest process

 PRELIMINARY RESULTS

 • Preliminary race results and penalty assessments are posted at the race venue, as soon as possible after each event.
 The posting time shall be stated on the results and penalties sheets.